snowdrop/cloud-native-dvlpt-demo/README.md

 - MiniShift created with OCP 3.7.1 and launched using experimental features

-The following invocation of `bootstrap_vm.sh` sets up the aforementioned dependencies
+The following invocation of `bootstrap_vm.sh true` sets up a `demo` profile, new vm, install the docker image within the registry

 ```bash
 ./bootstrap_vm.sh
 ```

+**NOTE** : When the vm has been started, then it can stopped/started using the commands `minishift stop|start --profile demo`

 - Install your "my-Launcher"